 - Economics, Finance, & Analytics

-A certificate of manufacture is a document issued by a producer or a manufacturer when a good or commodity ordered by a buyer has been completed.
-This authenticated document certifies that the product ordered by the buyer has been completed and is being stored by the manufacturer, with all risk borne by the buyer.
-In layman terms, the manufacturer hoards the goods, but is not responsible for anything that happens to it after the certificate has been issued.
-This certificates informs the buyer on changes or modifications made to a good or a product after the initial manufacturing stage.
-For this document to be authentic, the date of modification on it should be same with that of the master file.
+A certificate of manufacture is an authenticated document issued by a producer or a manufacturer that certifies that the product ordered by the buyer has been completed and is being stored by the manufacturer, with all risk borne by the buyer.
+In layman terms, the manufacturer holds the goods but is not responsible for anything that happens to it after the certificate has been issued.

 A Little More on What is a Certificate of Manufacture

 A certificate of manufacture issued by a producer is required to be on a firms letterhead and contain the information stated below.
 The certificate should possess: